lisad/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 #### Synchronizing from and to CalDAV servers

-CalDAV {{RFC4791}} uses URLs, ETags and UIDs for synchronizing changes between two systems reliably, but it relies upon client-server architecture, where the server is the "source of truth" and the client must manage its local history and decide which things to update from the server and which things to tell the server to update.
+ {{CalDAV}} uses URLs, ETags and UIDs for synchronizing changes between two systems reliably, but it relies upon client-server architecture, where the server is the "source of truth" and the client must manage its local history and decide which things to update from the server and which things to tell the server to update.
 If a user is setting up synchronization or an implementor is building a system that involves synchronization, it may be best to use CalDAV if that is a feasible solution.

 Nevertheless, we believe some of the use cases in our [use case section](use_cases) motivate not only including calendar data in these archives for backup purposes, but also for partial updates.
 This works the same way it does for JSContact and JSCard objects.